McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 The final application asks you to upload a copy of your Minnesota driver’s license Minnesota State Identification card or tribal ID indicating a geographic location in Minnesota or a Native Nation that shares this geography.
 If you do not have any of those documents, contact the program staff at McKnight.Fellowships@ArtSpace.org for other supporting documents to use.

-Here is a list of other ways to show you’re from MN:
+Here is a list of other ways to show you are a resident of Minnesota:

 Tribal identification card